 Tax benefits are recognized for an uncertain tax position when, in management's judgment, it is more likely than not that the position will be sustained upon examination by a taxing authority.
 For a tax position that meets the more-likely-than-not recognition threshold, the tax benefit is measured as the largest amount that is judged to have a greater than 50% likelihood of being realized upon ultimate settlement with a taxing authority.
 The liability associated with unrecognized tax benefits is adjusted periodically due to changing circumstances, such as the progress of tax audits, case law developments and new or emerging legislation.
 Such adjustments are recognized in the period in which they are identified.
 The effective tax rate includes the net impact of changes in the liability for unrecognized tax benefits and subsequent adjustments as considered appropriate by management.
 A number of years may elapse before a particular matter for which Griffon has recorded a liability related to an unrecognized tax benefit is audited and finally resolved.
 The number of years with open tax audits varies by jurisdiction.
 While it is often difficult to predict the final outcome or the timing of resolution of any particular tax matter, Griffon believes its liability for unrecognized tax benefits is adequate.
-Favorable resolution of an unrecognized tax benefit could be recognized as a reduction in Griffon's tax provision and effective tax rate in the period of resolution.
-Unfavorable settlement of an unrecognized tax benefit could increase the tax provision and effective tax rate and may require the use of cash in the period of resolution.
-The liability for unrecognized tax benefits is generally presented as non-current.
+Favorable resolution of an unrecognized tax benefit could increase the tax provision and effective tax rate in the period of resolution.
+Unfavorable settlement of an unrecognized tax benefit is generally presented as a non-current.
 However, if it is anticipated that a cash settlement will occur within one year, that portion of the liability is presented as current.
-Interest and penalties recognized on the liability for unrecognized tax benefits is recorded as income tax expense.
+Interest and penalties recognized on the liability for unrecognized tax benefits is generally presented as income tax expense.